Are you looking to compare the top universities that offer a Bachelor of Justice Studies in Brisbane?

 Queensland University of Technology

-Entry into the Bachelor of Justice degree at the Queensland University of Technology requires an ATAR score of 70 based on previous years’ cut off scores.
-If you achieve an ATAR of 75.00 or higher (including any adjustments) and satisfy all other admission requirements, you are guaranteed an offer for this course.
+For the Bachelor of Justice degree at the Queensland University of Technology, if you achieve an ATAR or selection rank of 70.00 or higher (including any adjustments) and satisfy all other admission requirements, you are guaranteed an offer for this course.

-Study on campus or there is a distance education and online option.
+Study on campus at Kelvin Grove or there is a distance education and online option.
 High school English or equivalent is the only prerequisite for entry to the program.
 The program is 3 years full-time or 6 years part-time.
-The annual cost for 2022 is $14,700.
-2023 fees to be announced.
+The annual cost for 2023 is $15,100.
+2024 fees to be announced.

 University of Queensland

 At present the University of Queensland does not offer a Bachelor of Justice Studies Degree, however, they offer a Bachelor of Criminology and Criminal Justice.